-The Office on Service and Volunteerism was founded in 1993; and the office supports more than 1,000 AmeriCorps members each year through its grant-making program.
+The Office on Service and Volunteerism was founded in 1993; and the office supports more than 800 AmeriCorps members each year through its grant-making program.
 In addition, the office advocates for effective volunteer program management and recognizes volunteer service across the state on behalf of the Governor of Maryland.
-Each year, over 200,000 Maryland volunteers are recognized by the Governor’s Office through activities and services provided by the Office on Service and Volunteerism.
+Each year, thousands of Maryland volunteers are recognized by the Governor’s Office through activities and services provided by the Office on Service and Volunteerism.

 The Office is supported by the Governor’s Commission on Service and Volunteerism.